We offer 5 one-year preliminary and 18 three-year categorical residency positions in Internal Medicine.

 Long Term Care & Geriatrics

-- Training currently occurs at the Geriatrics (GEM) unit at the Harry S Truman Memorial Veterans Hospital; additional training experiences in local Ambulatory Clinics and long-term care facilities are being planned.
+- Training currently occurs at the Geriatrics (GEM) unit at the Harry S Truman Memorial Veterans Hospital, where; residents gain experience in hospice, nursing home, and subacute care.

 - At the Fairview Clinic, a board certified Geriatrician is available for an elective rotation as well.